yashdotdev/calculator/README.md

 # calculator

-A basic calculator built with HTML, CSS, and JavaScript.
-You can perform simple arithmetic operations like addition, subtraction, multiplication, division, and clear/delete input.
+It is a basic calculator built with HTML, CSS, and JavaScript.